European implementation of Medical Device and IVD Regulations - Implications for Australia

 The delay will allow additional time for the Therapeutic Goods Administration (the TGA) to further consult with the medical device industry and health care professionals on guidance material and implementation details relating to the reforms.

-You can find out more information at: Delays to the commencement of certain medical device regulatory changes/p>
+For further information see: Delays to the commencement of certain medical device regulatory changes.

 Many sponsors of medical devices and in vitro diagnostic (IVD) devices use manufacturer's conformity assessment certification issued by European notified bodies to support applications for marketing authorisation in Australia.